rmahdi/rmahdi/README.md

 ---

 ### 🌱 What I'm up to
-- First-year BSc Data Science & AI student: Inspire, Lead & Compete Scholarship · Dean's List (Fall 2025)
+- First-year BSc Data Science & AI student: Inspire, Lead & Compete Scholarship · Dean's List
 - Research Assistant at AUBH: literature review writing, data collection, and academic writing
 - Member of the IEEE Student Branch: hands-on workshops in Python/OpenCV computer vision, SolidWorks, electronics, and more